Teenage Phone Addiction: What can you do?

 Teens normally spend their time, among other things, taking photos, making and watching videos, and recording phone calls.
 They share photos, snaps, tweet, add stories, and post pictures and videos on various social media platforms.

 Initially, it looks fun, but slowly they start to get addicted to their cell phones and use them constantly.
-Teenagers stop doing their other works and are constantly on their phones day and night.
+Teenagers stop doing their other work and are always on their phones day and night.
 They stop socializing, start isolating and make irrational decisions to use their phone for a longer time.

 What happens when teenagers get addicted to their cell phones?